Home health charting basics

 Documenting homebound status

 Homebound is a coverage cornerstone, and "homebound" doesn't mean bedbound.
-It means leaving home requires a considerable and taxing effort, and that there's a normal inability to leave or it's medically inadvisable.
-The mistake new clinicians make is treating it as a checkbox.
-Don't state the conclusion — paint the picture: "Requires a rolling walker and the assist of one to ambulate 20 feet; becomes short of breath after crossing the room; unable to navigate the four front steps without significant assistance."
+Medicare requires both of two criteria, and both have to be documented.
+Criterion 1: the patient needs the help of supportive devices (walker, wheelchair, special transportation), the assistance of another person, OR leaving home is medically contraindicated.
+Criterion 2: there exists a normal inability to leave home AND leaving home requires a considerable and taxing effort.
+Documenting only one is a recurring audit finding.
+New clinicians also treat it as a checkbox.
+Don't state the conclusion — paint the picture for both criteria: "Requires a rolling walker and the assist of one to ambulate 20 feet (Criterion 1); becomes short of breath after crossing the room and reports leaving home only for medical appointments, which require significant rest and assistance (Criterion 2); unable to navigate the four front steps without significant assistance."
 That's homebound, shown, not asserted.
-Update it when it changes — including when they improve enough to be discharged.
+Update it when it changes, including when the patient improves enough to be discharged.

 Showing skilled need (the "stable" trap)

 The most expensive habit in home health documentation is charting that the patient is fine.
-"Stable, no changes, tolerated well" reads like there was no reason for a skilled clinician to be there — and a denial follows.
+"Stable, no changes, tolerated well" reads like there was no reason for a skilled clinician to be there, and a denial follows.
 Instead, document the skill: the assessment you performed and the clinical judgment behind it, the teaching you did and how the patient responded, the wound you measured and how it's tracking, the medication reconciliation that caught a problem.
 Skilled need is shown through skilled verbs: assessed, instructed, evaluated, adjusted, identified.
-If your note is full of passive observations, payers see no skill.
-If it's full of clinical action, they see exactly why you were needed.
+A note full of passive observations reads as no skill.
+A note full of clinical action shows exactly why you were needed.
+The skilled-verbs cheat sheet has the full list, grouped by what they do, with an example phrase for each.

 Timeliness and late entries

 Documentation has deadlines, and they're real.
-Most agencies require visit notes within a set window (often 24 hours, sometimes by end of day), and the OASIS has its own regulatory timelines.
-Late documentation isn't just an annoyance to your manager — it can hold up billing for the whole agency and it's a compliance flag.
+Most agencies require visit notes within a set window (often 24 hours, sometimes by end of day).
+The OASIS has its own regulatory timelines: Start of Care within 5 calendar days of the SOC date, Resumption of Care within 2 calendar days of the patient returning home, Recertification during the last 5 days of the cert period, Transfer within 2 days of becoming aware of the transfer, and Discharge within 2 days of the discharge visit.
+Late documentation isn't just an annoyance to your manager; it can hold up billing for the whole agency and it's a compliance flag.
 If you do have to make a late entry or a correction, do it properly: label it as a late entry, date and time it for when you're actually writing it, and never, ever alter a note to look like it was written earlier than it was.
 Honest and late beats dishonest and tidy, every time.

 How to chart faster without cutting corners